twdb/publications/ams_2013/ulmo.rst

 ========

-There are many high quality hydrology and climatology datasets available over the web, but these datasets are usually structured uniquely, with distinct querying mechanisms and delivery formats.
+There are many high quality hydrology and climatology datasets available over the web, but these datasets are usually structured uniquely with distinct querying mechanisms and delivery formats.
 Liberating data from their native structures is often tedious and error-prone.
 This is why we created Ulmo, an open source python library for clean, simple and fast access to public hydrology